What to Wear Running in the Rain

 WHAT TO WEAR RUNNING IN THE RAIN

 As the seasons transition and the heavens open, wet and rainy weather doesn’t have to mean an end to your running routine – it simply means making some clever changes and conscious upgrades to your running gear.
-Read ahead to discover easy updates you can make to your outdoor running wardrobe – so rain clouds never mean retreating inside again.

 Running Clothing

 Ensuring you own a versatile running wardrobe is integral to having a kit designed for year-round running adventures, whether on the road, the tracks, the gym, or the trails.
 If you’re looking for running gear specially built for the wet and rain, ensure you choose clothing layers that are moisture-wicking, quick-drying, and breathable to keep you comfortable and dry while out for long periods.

-Also, avoid wearing fabrics such as cotton as these natural fibres act like a sponge, soaking up all the water, weighing you down and making you cold.
+Top tip: Avoid wearing fabrics such as cotton as these natural fibres act like a sponge, soaking up all the water, weighing you down and making you cold.
+Learn more about fabrics here.

 Running Shoes